What is API?

 The term REST was introduced by computer scientist Roy Fielding in a dissertation in 2000.
 Unlike SOAP, which is a protocol, REST is a software architectural style with six constraints for building applications that work over HTTP, often web services.
 The World Wide Web is the most common realization and application of this architectural style.

 REST is considered a simpler alternative to SOAP, which many developers find difficult to use because it requires writing a lot of code to complete every task and following the XML structure for every message sent.
-REST follows another logic since it makes data available as resources.
+REST sticks to another logic since it makes data available as resources.
 Each resource is represented by a unique URL, and one can request this resource by providing its URL.

 Web APIs that comply with REST architectural constraints are called RESTful APIs.
-These APIs use HTTP requests (AKA methods or verbs) to work with resources: GET, PUT, HEAD, POST, PATCH, CONNECT, TRACE, OPTIONS and DELETE.
+These APIs use HTTP requests (AKA methods or verbs) to work with resources: GET, PUT, HEAD, POST, PATCH, CONNECT, TRACE, OPTIONS, and DELETE.

 RESTful systems support messaging in different formats, such as plain text, HTML, YAML, XML, and JSON, while SOAP only allows XML.
-The ability to support multiple formats for storing and exchanging data is one of the reasons REST is a prevailing choice for building public APIs these days.
+The ability to handle multiple formats for storing and exchanging data is one of the reasons REST is a prevailing choice for building public APIs these days.

 Social media giants and travel companies provide external APIs to improve their brand visibility even more.
 Twitter has numerous RESTful APIs; Expedia has both SOAP and RESTful APIs for its partners.
-If you consider redefining your travel and hospitality business offering, dive deep into the world of travel and booking APIs with our dedicated article.

 JavaScript Object Notation (JSON) is a lightweight and easy-to-parse text format for data exchange.
 Its syntax is based on a subset of the Standard ECMA-262 3rd Edition.
 Each JSON file contains collections of name/value pairs and ordered lists of values.
 Since these are universal data structures, the format can be used with any programming language.